ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Loiter while climbing/descending to an altitude.

-Begin loiter at the specified Latitude and Longitude.
+Begin loitering at the specified Latitude and Longitude.
 If Lat=Lon=0, then loiter at the current position.
 Don't consider the navigation command complete (don't leave loiter) until the altitude has been reached.
 Additionally, if the Heading Required parameter is non-zero the aircraft